-- The first to consider, which is the most important, is the Transfer Analysis Report relating to your benefits in the Railways Pension Scheme. - The second is the Validation Sheet, which sets out any assumptions made by the analysis system in relation to your benefits to complete that Transfer Analysis Report. - A personal illustration for adding these funds to the proposed SSAS with Pension Practitioner. - The Key Features Document provides extra information about the proposed SSAS with Pension Practitioner.
+- The first to consider, which is the most important, is the Transfer Analysis Report relating to your benefits in the Amex Pension Scheme. - The second is the Validation Sheet, which sets out any assumptions made by the analysis system in relation to your benefits to complete that Transfer Analysis Report. - The Key Features Document provides extra information about the SSAS with Pension Practitioner.